tomhiggins/anyfesto/README.md

 # ANYFESTO - A platform from which to speak

-Any manifestation of a meeting - in the schools or in the streets - is going to need clear communication.
-Anyfesto is the toolbox to make that happen.
+The Anyfesto Project helps you make easy to setup devices to share your voice, music, knowledge, and passions with others.

 By using low cost hardware and proven Open Source Software the ability to build a robust communication device is now affordable and accessible both for individuals and for community wide needs.

-Anyfesto uses Raspberry Pi/CHIP computers as total communication devices.
-Utilizing proven Open Source Software an Anyfesto install offers audio streaming , file sharing, text and voice communications, education content and more.
+The Anyfesto Project wants to make this easy to be set up, deployed and accessed by all.

-### The base Anyfesto install now includes these features on bootup
+### The base install now includes these features on bootup

-* Wifi based Access Point with Captive Portal
 * Web Server
 * Kiwix Wikimedia Server
 * IRC Server and Web Frontend